Anuradha-Ranathunga/HireWrite/README.md

-# 📝 CraftMyLetter: LLM-Powered Cover Letter Generator
+# 📝 HireWrite: LLM-Powered Cover Letter Generator
-CraftMyLetter is an AI-powered cover letter generator that helps you create personalized, professional cover letters for job applications.
+HireWrite is an AI-powered cover letter generator that helps you create personalized, professional cover letters for job applications.
 Built using Streamlit, LangChain, and LLaMA3, CoverCraft analyzes both job descriptions and resumes to automatically generate a tailored cover letter, highlighting your most relevant skills and experiences.

 ## ✨ Features
 - 🛠️ Job Description Parsing: Understands job requirements and responsibilities by parsing job descriptions.